-- The commission may issue an order approving the prudence of an electric resource addition if: - The public utility files with its application a projection of costs to the date of the anticipated commercial operation of the electric resource addition; - b.
+- 1. The commission may issue an order approving the prudence of a resource addition if: - a.
+The public utility files with its application a projection of costs to the date of the anticipated commercial operation of the resource addition; - b.
 The public utility files with its application a fee in the amount of one hundred twenty-five thousand dollars.
 Upon request of the commission and with the approval of the emergency commission, the applicant shall pay such additional fees as are reasonably necessary for completion of the application process by the commission.
 The commission may waive or reduce the fee. - c.
 The commission provides notice and holds a hearing, if appropriate, in accordance with section 49-02-02; and - d.
-The commission determines that the resource addition is reasonable and prudent.
-For facilities located or to be located in this state the commission, in determining whether the resource addition is reasonable and prudent, shall consider the benefits of having the energy conversion facility, renewable energy facility, transmission facility, or facility generating the energy to be purchased located in this state. - 2.
-The commission order must be rendered no later than seven months after the public utility files its application requesting a prudence determination of an electric resource addition. - A resource addition approved by the commission is subject to annual reporting requirements until commercial operation of the resource addition. - The commission's order determining prudence of the resource adjustment is binding for ratemaking purposes. - 5.
-If at any time following an initial commission order, the commission, following a subsequent hearing, determines that continuation of a project is no longer prudent or that its prior order should be modified, the public utility may recover in its rates, and in a timely manner consistent with the public utility's financial obligations, the amounts the public utility already has expensed, incurred, or obligated on a project, including interest expense and a return on equity invested in the project up to the time the new order is entered even though the project may never be fully operational or used by the public utility to serve its customers. - 6.
-There is a rebuttable presumption that an energy conversion facility, renewable energy facility, transmission facility, or facility generating the energy to be purchased which is located in the state is prudent.
+The commission determines that the resource addition is prudent.
+For facilities located or to be located in this state the commission, in determining whether the resource addition is prudent, shall consider the benefits of having the resource addition located in this state. - 2.
+The commission order must be rendered no later than seven months after the public utility files its application requesting a prudence determination of a resource addition. - 3.
+A resource addition approved by the commission is subject to reporting requirements until commercial operation of the resource addition.
+The public utility shall provide periodic reports, as directed by the commission, which must include a description of the status of the resource addition and any changes in material circumstances affecting the resource addition. - 4.
+The commission's order determining prudence of the resource addition is binding for ratemaking purposes.

+- 5. Following an initial commission order, the commission may, upon notice and hearing, if appropriate, in accordance with section 49-02-02 determine that continuation of a resource addition is no longer prudent or that its prior order should be modified.
+Expenses incurred in processing the case must be paid from the fee, including any previously made refund thereof, filed with the prudence determination application for the resource addition. - 6.
+The public utility may recover in its rates, and in a timely manner consistent with the public utility's financial obligations, the amounts the public utility reasonably incurred or obligated on a prudent resource addition, including accrued allowance for funds used during construction, even though the resource addition may never be fully operational or used by the public utility to serve its customers.
+The cost amortization period for a discontinued resource addition may not exceed five years from the date commencement of the recovery is approved by the commission.
+No return on amounts incurred or obligated by the public utility may be authorized for the period after the resource addition is discontinued.
+The public utility may request an order from the commission for deferred accounting treatment for costs incurred for a discontinued resource addition. - 7.
+There is a rebuttable presumption that a resource addition located in the state is prudent.